alexanderglemme/QuickLit-PP4/README.md

 https://github.com/alexanderglemme/QuickLit-PP4/assets/113175237/57e9fffa-a9fc-4c9d-9f49-32e0b5758588

 # Epics
 The Epics and their corresponding User Stories listed down below are the ones that have been successfully implemented.
 Worth noting is that these are not included in the project section of the projects repo.
 This is due to the lack of experience in using this feature on my part, resulting in me writing them all down on pen and paper and then manually transcribing them into this readme file.
 Though this approach is not reccommended, since I am the sole creator and developer behind this project, this unorthodox approach has seemed to work out okay.
-If however this project was bigger, and included any collaborators, a more reliable and secure method would have chosen.
+If however this project was bigger, and included any collaborators, a more reliable and secure method would have been chosen.

 ## 1. Marketplace with full CRUD functionality